 What Should You Do To Fix The Code P0301?

 If you haven’t experienced any symptoms, use your OBD2 scan tool to clear the code.
 Keep an eye on your dash to see if it comes back.
-A one-time misfire could be caused by a simple glitch and may not pose a serious problem.
+A one-time misfire could happen due to a simple glitch and may not pose a severe problem.

 - Replace any damaged wires found in your inspection.